rsubtil/controller_icons/README.md

 Provides icons for all major controllers and keyboard/mouse actions, with an automatic icon remapping system.

+> This is the Godot 3.x version.
+For the Godot 4.x version, check the [master branch](https://github.com/rsubtil/controller_icons/tree/master)

 ## Features

 - Parse input actions and assign respective icons for keyboard/mouse and controller